zhuscat/note-of-it-project-management/project-integration-management.md

 ## Project Execution Tools and Techniques

 # Monitoring and Controlling Project Work

 A **baseline** is the approved project management plan plus approved changes.

 # Performing Integrated Change Control

+**What is integrated control?
+What are the main objecteives of integrated change control?**

+Integrated change control invlves identifying, evaluating, and managing changes throughout the project life cycle.
+The three main objectives of integrated change control are:

+1. Influencing the factors that create cahnges to ensure that changes are beneficial.
+2. Determining that a change has occurred.
+3. Managing actual changes as they occurred.

 ## Change Control System